trustedanalytics-ng/platform-wiki/Data-Ingestion/dataingest_sqlimport_scheduler.md

 published: true
 ---

 The Job Scheduler allows you to import data from a SQL database into HDFS connected to TAP.
 Data can be imported in batch mode or by scheduling periodic, automatic updates.
+The Job Scheduler uses both Oozie and Sqoop to import data.

 ## Import data from a SQL database
 From the TAP Console, navigate to **Job Scheduler > Import data**.